jilljenn/phd/adaptive-full.md

 Practice testing is a key factor to success [@Dunlosky2013].
 However, asking questions can be boring.
 In order to prevent boredom, asking less questions is better.

 Adaptive testing allows better personalization by organizing learning resources.
 For example, curriculum sequencing consists in defining learning paths in a space of learning objectives [@Desmarais2012].
 It aims to use skills assessment to tailor the learning content with the least possible amount of evidence.

+Dans les tests adaptatifs, nous n'observons pas toutes les réponses  all student responses but only the answers to the subset of questions we asked, which may differ from a student to another.
+It is still possible to compute the deviation profile within this subset, but it can't be aggregated to a higher level, because of the bias induced by the adaptive process.